What is Internal Audit?

 The official definition of internal auditing, from the Institute of Internal Auditors, states: “Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.”

-The purpose of this charter is to provide in summary form a general understanding of the role and responsibilities of internal auditing within Round Rock Independent School District.
+The purpose of this charter is to provide in summary form a general understanding of the role and responsibilities of internal auditing within Round Rock ISD.

 It is the policy of the District to maintain an Internal Audit Department.
-Internal auditing is an independent appraisal function established within the Round Rock Independent School District to examine and evaluate the District’s activities as a service to the Board and the Superintendent.
+Internal auditing is an independent appraisal function established within Round Rock ISD to examine and evaluate the District’s activities as a service to the Board and the Superintendent.

 Objective & Scope